varunsrin/varunsrin.github.io/_posts/2020-07-22-seven-weird-tricks-to-avoid-getting-hacked.md

 -----

 [^1]: It's important that you know how to recover this if you ever forget your password.
 [^2]: It's a good idea to save them in a secure place separate from your passwords.
-You write them down on paper and save them in a safe physical location.
+You can write them down and save them in a safe physical location.
 [^3]: Go to Settings, scroll down to the app, and select it.